scottgriv/php-order_notes_editor/README.md

 <h1 align="center">Order Notes Editor</h1>

-Add, edit, and delete order notes in bulk using a `PHP` script and `MySQL` database.
-This website is designed to fix the issue of not being able to paste multiple lines of text into notes fields in mainframe applications that restrict pasting text.
+A webapp designed to fix the issue of not being able to paste multiple lines of text into notes fields into ERP applications that restrict pasting text.
+Add, edit, and delete order notes in bulk using a `PHP` script and `MySQL` database (or any other database of your choice).

 <div align="center">
     <img src="./docs/images/demo_1.png" width="50%" />